kujo4pm/beCollective/README.md

 * Run "npm install" in repo directory
 * Run "bower install" in repo directory
 * Run "npm start"
+* Go to localhost:3000 in your browser (this is the default port which can be changed in the config file)

 ## API Reference